jon-lipstate/odin_book/book/01_basics/02_program_structure.md

 foo :: shared.foo   // <- Alias foo across the current package to not have to type shared.foo
 ```

+TODO: more about flat organization is just not an issue

 Naming collisions are often brought up as a case against flat structures, however in practice occurances are rare, and more often a naming collision is with a _builtin_ procedure than user-defined ones.
 Handling Naming collisons is discussed more in Section XX.

 A caution for those accustomed to object oriented languages: Odin's design makes code organization and taxonomy formation seperate concepts where in many OOP languages they are merged.
 It is strongly discouraged to try to apply taxonomies to your codebase in Odin.
 Instead you are encouraged to group like functionalty by file in the same directory.
 Odin does not allow cyclic imports, making unneccesary code-splitting even more trouble than it would be in other languages.

 #### Requirements:

--   \*It must be on the first line of the file, except when build tags are present.
+-   \*Must be on the first line of the file, except when build tags are present.
 -   A package may be named any valid Identifier.
 -   All `.odin` files within a directory must share the same package name.
 -   All imports must be acyclic